wolgast/wolgast.github.io/index.md

 This page contains the privacy policy as well as the support info for the app StockScreen that can be found in the apple app store.

-For any questions/suggestions/comments please send an
+For any questions/suggestions/comments please send an email to stockscreenapp(at)gmail.com

 ### Privacy policy